 The goal of these community activities is to help participants develop personal networks that may result in relationships, independence, additional volunteer and employment opportunities.

 The Work Center

 The Work Center is a work skills program that teaches participants the necessary job skills needed to gain competitive employment.
 Currently, 120 participants are taking part in these work skills services.

 The BRAD Center

 The Brad Center is a special needs support services that focuses on socialization, recreation and maintaining and learning new social skills.
-Over the past year, the BRAD Center has worked with 17 participants, teaching recreational skills to adults with disabilities.
+Over the past year, the BRAD Center has worked with 17 participants, teaching recreational skills to people with disabilities.

 The BRAD Center is currently closed and will remain closed until the Covid-19 pandemic is officially over.

 This program provides life skills services that focus on improving social, safety, and everyday living skills.
 Through a range of life skills activities, participants are encouraged to learn independence and self-sufficiency.
 The Life Skills team has worked with 25 participants this past year, teaching valuable independent living skills.

 Home and community habilitation services can be provided in participants’ own homes or in other community settings.
 These services are designed to assist participants in acquiring, retaining, and improving the self-help, socialization, and adaptive skills necessary to reside successfully in home and community-based settings.